amenti4k/amenti4k.github.io/about.md

 ### 2022-2024: Learning How Big Tech Actually Works

-Joined Meta as a Data Scientist on the Core Ads team - basically the "data FBI" for $100B+ in annual revenue.
-Got promoted twice while:
+Joined Meta as a Data Scientist on the Core Ads team - basically the "data FBI" for $100B+ in annual revenue:
 - Building anomaly detection for 140+ metrics (because someone needs to know when the money printer breaks)
 - Leading the Thailand revenue investigation that prevented $1.76M/day from disappearing
 - Learning that "executive reporting" means translating "the graph went down" into a 47-slide deck